 Candidates must learn routes that span more than 60,000 streets of London, along with the more than 100,000 places of note that line them.
-Preparation typically takes the same time as a bachelor’s degree.
+Preparation for the test typically takes the same time as a bachelor’s degree.
 And unsurprisingly, many try and fail.

 In short, it is the task of our brains to make our lives easier.
 Stretching and repeating is the fuel that permits that adjustment.
 It’s the fuel that makes the navigation-supporting part of a London cabby’s brain larger, and that eventually makes initially straining navigation feel automatic.
 It’s a reminder that what feels painful at first will eventually feel like a walk in the park.